MicrosoftDocs/sql-docs/docs/reporting-services/application-integration/using-the-winforms-reportviewer-control.md

 # Use the WinForms ReportViewer control
   To view reports that are deployed to a report server or reports that exist on the local file system, use the WinForms ReportViewer control to render them in a Windows application.

-## To add the ReportViewer control to a Windows application
+## Add the ReportViewer control to a Windows application

 1. Create a new Windows application using either [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[csprcs](../../includes/csprcs-md.md)] or [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)].